omar25ahmed/Awesome-books-plain-JavaScript-with-objects/README.md

 My First Capstone Project

-This project is done by me and Thigao Ponce we are creating website have a feuture that you can add your favourite books to a list
+This project is made by me and Thigao Ponce we are creating website have a feuture that you can add your favourite books to a list

 ## This is an image for it